Car accident attorney agencies in Utah

 For instance, if total damages are about $20,000 but you’re only 40% liable, you get $12,000 only.

-Your attorney will fight to reduce your fault percentage (with proper evidence like weather data, photos, witness statements, etc.).
+Your attorney will fight to reduce your fault percentage (with proper evidence like weather data, photos, and witness statements).

 It’s because even a minor fault share can cut into your recovery.